Southern United States Trade Association

-The Southern United States Trade Association (SUSTA) is one of four non-profit State Regional Trade Groups (SRTG) that help small U.S. companies build global businesses.
+The Southern United States Trade Association (SUSTA) is an American trade association that is one of four non-profit State Regional Trade Groups (SRTG) that help small U.S. companies build global businesses.
 This is achieved through various programs designed to educate companies on exporting fundamentals as well as assist them in identifying prospective distributors and additional business opportunities overseas.